 The City continues to fund affirmatively fair housing marketing actions.
 These actions are inherent to each of the housing activities provided through the Community Development Department.
-Education of the Fair Housing Laws will occur throughout the year and most specifically during the month of April, which is designated as "Fair Housing Month" and "Community Development Week".
-As part of a weeklong celebration of CD Week the City typically has a tour for Elected Officials, hosts a public education forum and a Housing Partners Reception.
-The annual Fair Housing Month activities will include an educational seminar/forum and quarterly landlord/tenant workshops.
+Education of the Fair Housing Laws will occur throughout the year and most specifically during the month of April, which is designated as "Fair Housing Month" and "CDBG Week".
+As part of a weeklong celebration of CDBG Week, the City will host a public education forum, a tour for Elected Officials, and a Housing Partners Reception.
+The upcoming fiscal year Fair Housing Month activities will include an educational seminar/forum and quarterly landlord/tenant workshops.